 Sipadan is primarily recognised for its resident population of Green turtles, which accompany divers on most dives and nest on the island from July to October.
 Although not as numerous, Hawksbill turtles are also seen on many dives.

 Schools of jacks and barracuda circle the island feeding on the numerous species of reef fish that inhabit the drop off.
 Out in the blue, a variety of sharks are commonly seen.
 White Reef and Grey sharks may be encountered in large numbers and provide an exhilarating spectacle as they come into feed at the end of the day.
 Scalloped Hammerheads are occasionally encountered in deeper water, whilst above them, Whale sharks, Eagle and Manta rays are all periodically seen near the surface.

 Sipadan is a tiny oceanic island, bordered by a steeply sloping coral shelf that leads out to the drop off.
 Once you are over the lip of the cliff the soft and hard corals create a colourful backdrop to the small endemic species for which South East Asia is renowned.
 Minute shrimps and rare Nudibranchs hide amongst the sea fans and gorgonians.
 Large sponges grow in the gullies that cut into the top of the cliff, which in turn provide cover for a concentration of marine life.

 Since December 2004, it is no longer possible to stay on Sipadan Island.
 Efforts are still underway to gain the island the marine protection status that the island deserves.

 Diving Mabul (Palau Mabul) & Kapalai (Palau Kapalai)

-The islands of Mabul and Kapalai lie within easy reach of Sipadan, but offer an entirely different type of diving.
+The islands of Mabul and Kapalai may lie within easy reach of Sipadan, but they offer an entirely different type of diving.